Align R&D with the company’s business strategy

 Finally, one cannot over-estimate the importance of a proper governance structure.
 Without an adequate set of organizational structures, decision-making forums and clear definition of roles and responsibilities, none of the other elements designed could have worked.
 This governance structure must promote an interactive process and collaborative effort of R&D and business driven areas, such as Marketing.
 Establishing this permanent dialogue is a key objective of the Technology Management Architecture.

-In this blog we wanted to give you just a brief overview on the Technology Management Architecture and how it can help a company to align its R&D efforts with its overall business strategy.
-The elements of the architecture presented here will be further detailed in later blogs.
-As a next step, ask yourself what is the role of R&D within you company.
-Try to identify the main R&D projects on your pipeline and their contribution to the business.
-You too may find the need for an alignment with your business strategy.
+This is just a brief overview of the Technology Management Architecture and how it can help a company to align R&D efforts with its overall business strategy.
+As a next step, ask yourself what the role of R&D is within your company.
+Identify the main R&D projects in your pipeline and their contributions to the business.
+You too may find the need to align R&D with strategy.

 Unlock your organizations full potential